Skip to main content

 Custom Home Frequently Asked Questions

-How long does it take to build a custom home in St. Petersburg?
+How long does it take to build a custom home in Florida?

-What's the difference between custom and builder-grade homes?
+What's the difference between T&M and fixed-bid pricing for custom homes?

 TESTIMONIALS